Everything About Hit and Run Georgia

 If you are involved in a motor vehicle accident, you have certain legal obligations under the law.

 You need to provide the information about the accident and report it to the authorities.
 If there are injuries, death, or property damage beyond a certain threshold, the accident must be reported to the local police department, sheriff, or Georgia Highway Patrol.
 Leaving the accident scene without fulfilling these obligations can lead to hit-and-run charges, which come with severe penalties, including fines, imprisonment, and license suspension.

 Georgia law states that if you injure someone while driving, you must stop at the scene of the accident and give your name, address, and driver’s license number to the police.
 If you do not stop, several different penalties may apply depending on your case’s circumstances.

-Hit and run laws in Georgia also place a duty on the at-fault driver to give any individual injured in such accident reasonable assistance.
+Hit-and-run laws in Georgia also place a duty on the at-fault driver to give any individual injured in such an accident reasonable assistance.
 This includes calling for emergency medical services and transporting or making transport arrangements for the injured victim to a hospital for medical or surgical treatment if it is necessary.

 Penalties for Hit and Run Addicents in Georgia

-hit and run accidents resulting in death, serious injury, or significant property damage typically result in felony charges.
+Hit-and-run accidents resulting in death, serious injury, or significant property damage typically result in felony charges.
 Felony charges can be enhanced and result in longer prison sentences, depending on the facts of the case.
-For instance, a fatality resulting from a hit and run accident could result in a five-year prison term.
+For instance, a fatality resulting from a hit-and-run accident could result in a five-year prison term.
 In case if it is your third or subsequent conviction, the penalties would be severe.

-It’s critical to comprehend the repercussions of being charged with a hit and run offense.
+It’s critical to comprehend the repercussions of being charged with a hit-and-run offense.
 Working with criminal lawyers is, therefore, imperative when handling such matters.
 Your lawyer will make every reasonable effort to ensure your rights are protected.